-Gatwick has not engaged with community groups or councils in a positive and proactive manner.
-Answers to questions posed in engagement meetings have not been provided.
+In addition, Gatwick has not engaged with community groups or councils in a positive and proactive manner.
+Questions posed in engagement meetings have not been answered promptly and not all requested engagement meetings have been arranged.
+No opportunity for face-to-face meetings has been provided.